esl/MongooseIM/doc/listeners/listen-c2s.md

 ```

 * One at port 5222, which accepts a plain TCP connection and allows to use StartTLS for upgrading it to an encrypted one.
 The files containing the certificate and the DH parameter are also provided.
 * One at port 5223, which accepts only encrypted TLS connections - this is the legacy method as StartTLS is preferred.
+Also known as Direct TLS.

 Both listeners use `c2s` and `c2s_shaper` rules for access management and traffic shaping, respectively.